QuadjoLegend/scRNA-seq/README.md

 3. What are the key signaling pathways and transcriptional regulators involved in COVID-19 immune dysregulation?
 4. Can scRNA-seq identify potential biomarkers for COVID-19 diagnosis, prognosis, and therapeutic targeting?

-#### Experimental design:

-1. Collect PBMCs from COVID-19 patients (n=10-20) and healthy controls (n=10-20).
-2. Perform scRNA-seq using a platform such as 10x Genomics or Drop-seq.
-3. Analyze data using bioinformatics pipelines, including cell type identification, differential gene expression, and trajectory analysis.
-4. Validate findings using orthogonal methods, such as flow cytometry and qRT-PCR.

 #### Potential impact:

 1. Elucidate the cellular and molecular mechanisms underlying immune dysregulation in COVID-19.